Professorial Appointments Board

 Edtech Evidence Board Project

-The EdTech Evidence Board (EEB) will take an evidence-based approach to evaluating the effectiveness and impact of EdTech products.
-The board will review evidence submitted by EdTech suppliers using a defined set of criteria.
+The EdTech Evidence Board (EEB) is taking an evidence-based approach to evaluating the effectiveness and impact of EdTech products.
+The board is reviewing evidence submitted by EdTech suppliers using a defined set of criteria.
 These criteria have been informed by research evidence and developed in consultation with subject matter experts, suppliers, schools and colleges.
 We […]

 Increasing Diversity in ITT Project